danho-de/ddns-updater/README.md

 # DDNS Updater

 A lightweight Go application that monitors your public IP and updates your DDNS provider when changes are detected.
-It supports dynamic configuration reloading, graceful shutdown, and exposes a health check endpoint following Docker health check conventions.
+It supports dynamic configuration reloading, graceful shutdown.

 ## Features